H2-data/Hospice_and_Skilled_Nursing/README.md

 [Data Source](https://github.com/H2-data/Hospice_and_Skilled_Nursing_Demand/tree/main/SNF) (SNF)

+- 2 **publicly available** datasets containing Hospice Care Facility and Skilled Nursing Facility Monthly Opening records for 2025.
+It was obtained from the US Data.gov.

+[Data Source]

+[Datasets]

 - A **publicly available** dataset containing state by state population data.
 It was scraped from a Wikipedia page regarding demographics.

 [Data Source](https://en.wikipedia.org/wiki/List_of_U.S._states_and_territories_by_population)